cybercongress/cyb-archeology/docs/cyb.md

 Cyb follows [web3 architecture](https://github.com/w3f/Web3-wiki/wiki#web-3-tech-stack) with some additions and modifications:

 - for low level interaction he uses web3 providers: consensus machines (Ethereum, Cyber) decentralized file storage (Filecoin) and content addressing mechanism (IPFS, DAT)
-- for application level Cyb provides own app and a bunch of corresponding apps for complete web3 experience
+- for application level Cyb provides own app and a set of necessary apps for complete web3 experience
 - Cyb UI representations are different according to devices and interfaces, but all of them provide original functionality